aasimshaikh008/ai-hands-on/README.md

-# Become an AI Researcher
+# Become an AI Master

 This repository provides a structured, hands-on path to becoming an AI researcher.
 It includes Jupyter notebooks covering the mathematical foundations, PyTorch fundamentals, and building neural networks from first principles.